We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-I do hope that you’ve found our guide on how to start a business useful — and that it’s given you a good overview of what it all entails!
+I do hope that you’ve found our checklist for starting a business useful — and that it’s given you a good overview of what a starting new venture actually entails!

 Please do feel free to leave any questions in the comments section below — we read them all and will do our absolute best to answer any queries you may have about getting a successful business off the ground.

 I’ll leave you with a cheatsheet of the key things you need to do to start a business.

 - Make sure your business idea is robust

 Find a business idea that solves a problem and road-test it to destruction before settling on it.
 Conduct market research to prove to yourself that your business concept can really work.

 - Create a strong business plan

 You can use a business plan template or a ‘brown paper exercise’ to help you structure how you’re going to get your business off the ground.

 - Choose a funding model

 Work out whether you are going to finance things yourself, rely on investors or try to get things going without cash.

 - Pick a good name for your business